rahul-hooda01/RealConnect_backend/README.md

 TODO:

-- [ ]  update userController according to updated user Schema
+- [ ]  update propertyController according to updated image and aggrigation query Schema
 - [ ]  brainstorm about user registration which field is necessary
 - [ ]  login with gmail, impliment and think about storing mobile number also
 - [ ]  make property routes and all possible api endpoint